ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 ### 1. Click "Add New Style" Button
 Located in the top-right corner

-### 2. Upload Stock Mehndi Photo
+### 2. Upload Stock Mehendi Photo
 - Click "Choose File"
-- Select a clear, high-quality photo of mehndi design
+- Select a clear, high-quality photo of mehendi design
 - **Important**: This photo will be used as the template
 - Best results with:
   - Clear, well-lit photos
   - Full hand visible
-  - High contrast between mehndi and skin
+  - High contrast between mehendi and skin
   - Minimal background

 ### 3. Fill in Details